• Skip to main content

 • While the tofu is cooking, make the sauce by whisking together the sesame oil, soy sauce, sriracha, lime juice, and minced garlic.

-• Take a tbsp of the sauce and mix it with the 2 tsp of cornflour until you have a smooth paste.
+• Take a tablespoon of the sauce and mix it with the 2 teaspoon of cornflour until you have a smooth paste.

 • Add back into the sauce and whisk well so there are no lumps.